MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 #### Battery

 * Move to a cooler environment
-* Use device without a charger.
+* Use device without a charger
 * [Avoid running on a charger with a below-50% charge](https://docs.unity3d.com/ScriptReference/SystemInfo-batteryStatus.html)

 #### Display